cadia-lvl/samromur/README.md

 * MySQL 8.0.19
 * ffmpeg

-**Note:** This project uses prettier to automatically format the code for a uniform codeset.
+**Note:** This project uses [prettier](https://prettier.io/ 'Prettier Home Page'), an opinionated code formatter, to automatically format the code for a uniform codeset.
 It is warmly recommended to use the prettier plugin for the IDE you are using.

 ### *Configuration*
 You will need to populate two configuration files **config.json** and **database.json**.